benradstone/wandisco-documentation/docs/docs/config-properties/application-properties.md

 ### `jetty.http.port`

-The port the Fusion HTTP API will use.
+The port the LiveData Plane HTTP API will use.

 - Default - 8082, range 1 – 65535
 - Checked at startup

 ### `jetty.https.port`

-The port the Fusion HTTPS API will use (if SSL is enabled).
+The port the LiveData Plane HTTPS API will use (if SSL is enabled).

 - Default - 8084, range 1 – 65535
 - Checked at startup